Kim Kardashian And Kanye West Attend Blue Ivy’s Birthday As Source Claims The Passion Has Left Their Marriage

 As fans of Kim Kardashian and Kanye West will recall, West went off on Jay-Z and Beyonce, who were previously friends, on a couple of occasions last year.
 During one instance, as HNHH revealed, West called out Jay-Z for failing to come to see him and Kim Kardashian after she was robbed in Paris.
 Then, at another time, West put Beyonce on blast for allegedly refusing to perform at the MTV Video Music Awards unless she won the award for Video of the Year.

 Following Kim Kardashian’s husband’s outbursts against the couple, he was hospitalized in Los Angeles and spent several days under medical supervision.
-Shortly thereafter, West was spotted at an art exhibit in Los Angeles before he traveled to New York City to met with President-elect Trump.
+Shortly thereafter, West was spotted at an art exhibit in Los Angeles before he traveled to New York City to meet with President-elect Trump.

 Although it is not known what exactly led up to the end of West’s feud with Jay-Z and Beyonce, a Hollywood Life report claimed the rapper had allegedly sent a floral arrangement to Beyonce’s mom, Tina Knowles, in hopes of making amends.
 As the outlet noted, it was reportedly important for West to do this because he had just come home from a visit to his own mother’s gravesite.